Search This Blog

 - only book it if the daily rate is $2 or less more than the standard alone internet price per day.

 - you get a special lunch day one, free carry on bags to your cabin, special seating area for shows and preferred times for flow rider,etc. also a special breakfast on the last day.
-The chops grill lunch is 30 dollars value and the special seating area is great at shows as it’s hard to get a good seat on the mega ships
+The chops grill lunch is 30 USD dollars value and the special seating area is great at shows as it’s hard to get a good seat on the mega ships

 - only do it on the oasis or quantum class ships that are always crowded and over booked.
 You do not need it on the older and smaller ships